-Child neglect is the continued failure by a parent or carer to provide a child with the basic things needed for his or her proper growth and development, such as food, clothing, shelter, medical and dental care, adequate supervision, and enrolment in and attendance at school.
+Child neglect is the failure or significant risk of failure by a parent or carer to provide a child with the basic things needed for his or her proper growth and development, such as food, clothing, shelter, medical and dental care, adequate supervision to such an extent that it can reasonably be expected to produce a substantial and demonstrably adverse impact on the child/young person's safety, welfare or wellbeing.
+This includes lack of enrolment in and attendance at School.
+This lack of care can be by a single act or an ongoing series of acts or omissions.